 - Other than weight, what do you want less of in your life?

-- What relationships in my life feel toxic?
+- Are there relationships in my life that feel toxic?
 What relationships feel nourishing?
 How can I better invest in the nourishing ones and spend less time / energy on the toxic ones?

-- What am I most grateful for in my daily life?
+- How am I finding gratitude in my ordinary, everyday life?

 - What am I avoiding?
 And, why?

-- What is my body trying to tell me?
+- Have I done a good job listening to my body?
+What is my body trying to tell me?
 Do I listen to my body when it’s tired/hungry/achy/begging for movement, etc?

 - Am I happy?
 What do I need to be happy?